rathankalluri/sample-cloud-native-toolchain-tutorial-20200906050749575/README.md

 [DevOps](https://en.wikipedia.org/wiki/DevOps) is a methodology that aims to improve development and operational efficiencies while enhancing partnership with customers.
 DevOps is more than doing the same things faster; it establishes a delivery pipeline that spans from ideation to monitoring.

 To start working from a DevOps approach, use the DevOps Tutorial Toolchain.
 You'll get a DevOps toolchain in [IBM&reg; Cloud Continuous Delivery](https://cloud.ibm.com/devops) that is built by using best of breed tools, deployed to [IBM Cloud](https://cloud.ibm.com), and has the foundation for test, scalability, and operations.
+Just added an extra sentence to test

 Use this sample application with a DevOps toolchain ([template](https://github.com/open-toolchain/cloud-native-toolchain-tutorial)) !